Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Where to Stay in Berat

 When you reach Berat, book yourself into a traditional guesthouse.
-We recommend staying in the neighborhood of Gorica as it’s more affordable and only just across the bridge from the town center.
+We stayed in the neighborhood of Gorica, and we’d definitely recommend it!
+It’s much more affordable and only just across the bridge from the town center.
 See all your hotel options here.

 berat streets albania itinerary